codazoda/nostromo/README.md

 - Prerequisites
     - Docker Desktop
     - Enable K8s in Docker Desktop Settings
-- Create the nostromo directory, this is our pod
+- Create the nostromo directory, this is our cluster (deployment)
 - Create refinery, our first app
     - Create the refinery.go file
     - Compile the refinery.go file